megbrimef/urso-examples/README.md

 6) put object data into this.objects in the play scene

+7) you can change text's style inline or describing style inside of this.styles

-7) launch the game and you will see image
+8) launch the game and you will see image